Vehicle rollover: European HGVs

 Within European union, it is considered that HGV rollovers do not usually result in serious injury.

 Some European trucks have no ESC.

 In Sweden one to two rollover accidents occur every day.

 European double-decker bus

-In France, several double-decker bus performed rollover making BEATT to recommend regulation improvement to make ESC mandatory, while seat belt has become mandatory in the meantime:
+In France, several double-decker buses rolled over, causing BEATT to recommend regulation to mandate ESC.
+Seatbelt use was also made mandatory.
+These rollovers occurred as follows: